-Absorbing the Reality ("If Winter Comes")
+Absorbing the Reality ("If Winter Comes" No. 3)

 The diagnosis has come back as Anaplastic Large Cell Lymphoma with hystiocytes.
 It's cancer.